-References to the original comics are made throughout the film.
+References to the comics are made throughout the film.
 The setting of Westfield, New Jersey is where creator Charles Addams grew up.
-The license plate of Gomez and Morticia's car reads CHAS 1938, Chas being Charles Addams's nickname and 1938 being the year the original comic debuted in The New Yorker.
+The license plate of Gomez and Morticia's car reads CHAS 1938, Chas being Charles Addams's nickname and 1938 being the year the comics debuted in The New Yorker.
 Like in the comics, the family has a pet octopus and Pugsley keeps a collection of road signs in his room.
 At some point, Gomez mentions a relative named Zander, who was mentioned in the comics.

 In the 1960s sitcom, Gomez practiced yoga—most often headstand positions—while reading the newspaper.
 In this film, he's briefly seen standing on his head as a callback.
 Grandmama is Gomez's mother, just as she was in the sitcom, and the film also includes the Addams's pet lion, Kitty Kat, who first appeared in the sitcom.

 Reviews were mixed, with critics praising the voice cast and animation quality but criticizing the narrative and screenplay.
 Nonetheless, the film was a box office success, grossing $204 million on a $24 million budget.
 A sequel is currently planned.